amingolmahalle/Elasticsearch_Example/README.md

 to run and test project,you must do the following steps first.

-you must first create network to watch Elasticsearch and Kibana on Docker by below command:
+firstyou have to create network to watch Elasticsearch and Kibana on Docker by below command:

 <code>sudo docker create network esnetwork</code>